-For more information on the Group's investment result, including impairments and the treatment of selected financial instruments, see note 6 of the consolidated financial statements.
-For more information on derivative financial instruments and hedge accounting, see note 7 of the consolidated financial statements.
+For more information on the Group's investment result, including the treatment of selected financial instruments, see note 5 of the consolidated financial statements.
+For more information on derivative financial instruments and hedge accounting, see note 6 of the consolidated financial statements.
+For more information on the development of expected credit loss allowance by type of financial asset, see note 23 of the consolidated financial statements.